marcus-crane/october/README.md

 It should all work the same but buyer beware and all that.
 October never writes to your Kobo, just reads so you should be perfectly safe.

+## Issues

+If you're running into issues, feel free to open a Github issue although support is best effort.

+For specific issues, I'll likely ask for a copy of your logs to help with debugging.

+October saves logs in the following places:

+* Windows: `%APPDATA%\Local\october\logs` (unconfirmed)
+* macOS: `$HOME/Library/Application Support/october/logs`
+* Linux: `/usr/local/share/october/logs` (unconfirmed)

+For Windows and Linux, I say unconfirmed because I use [github.com/adrg/xdg](https://github.com/adrg/xdg) to add support for xdg paths but I haven't actually run October on those OSes just yet.

+Given that, if you do have custom XDG locations, October should honour them out of the box.

 ## Screenshots

 <details><summary>Device selection</summary>